HOOPS Publish Integration

 All Publish classes are members of the HPS::Publish container class.

 A separate license is required to use HOOPS Publish.
 The interface described on this page is the way to connect Visualize with HOOPS Publish.
-Publish is only supported on Windows only (C++ and C#).
+To use HOOPS Publish, the execution environment must support the SSSE3 instruction set.

 Steps for integrating HOOPS Visualize with HOOPS Publish are delineated below: